 Unfortunately, it’s not easy to know if conventional almonds are pasteurized with PPO or with steam.
 PPO is considered a processing aid and as such it’s not required to be listed on the ingredient label.
 Additionally, PPO pasteurization is less expensive than using steam, so is more likely the method of choice.
 All almonds grown in the US must be pasteurized, however, whether this is done using PPO or steam, the almonds are allowed to be labeled as raw and considered to be a raw food product.

 We believe that everyone has the right to know how their food is processed and what substances are used in the processing, especially if they leave any residues and pose health and environmental concerns.
 The level of residue on almonds is not currently considered dangerous4, however, the chemical itself is damaging to the environment and poses a significant health concern to the workers who handle it during the pasteurization process.3

 Currently, we cannot guarantee that all the conventional almonds in our non-organic, multi-ingredient bulk products are non-PPO, but we are working on it.

 Fifth, all our bulk whey protein powder is pasture based and meets our pasture-based dairy standards, there is a 100% grass fed option as well.
-This whey you can reap all the nutrition benefits of whey protein and know that you are doing good for the health of the environment, the health and welfare of the animals, and the health of the economy.
-Additionally, you don't have to worry about antibiotics, hormones and other growth promoters.
-(For more information on our pasture-based dairy standards, mosey on over to our Diary Standards page.)
+This whey you can reap all the nutritional benefits of whey protein and know that you are doing good for the health of the environment, the health and welfare of the animals, and the health of the economy.
+Additionally, you don't have to worry about antibiotics, hormones, and other growth promoters.
+(For more information on our pasture-based dairy standards, mosey on over to our Dairy Standards page.)